Trade (film): Production

 In February 2004, it was reported that Roland Emmerich had struck a deal to adapt Peter Landesman's New York Times Magazine story "The Girls Next Door" into a feature film that he would direct and produce.
 He developed it alongside Landesman and Rosilyn Heller; the article was optioned with their own funds, and it was indicated at the time that Emmerich would not seek studio financing until the script was finished.

 Following the release of his first film Summer Storm, director Marco Kreuzpaintner was contacted by Emmerich who was impressed by his debut film and struck up a dialogue with Kreuzpaintner.
 During one of Kreuzpaintner's visits to Emmerich in Los Angeles, Kreuzpaintner came across the script for the film, titled Trade, in Emmerich's office.
 Kreuzpaintner confessed to jealousy at Emmerich being attached to direct the script.
-Emmerich had already been looking for another director to helm Trade due to his commitments to 10,000 BC and offered Kreuzpaintner the job.
+Emmerich had already been looking for another director for Trade due to his commitments to 10,000 BC and offered Kreuzpaintner the job.